dstoianovici/Teensy4_L298_MotorController/README.md

 # open_motor
 This repo provides an open source motor controller library, with control inputs availble via Python and is adaptable to many hardware control schemes.
-The library is used to  on a teensy4.0 using a Teensy4 Motor Shield.
+The library is used to  on a teensy4.0 using a Teensy4 Motor Shield. **This repo is under rapid development, so check back for updates frequently, and submit all issues!**

 This Teensy4 Motor shield incoroporates 2x L298N motor driver ICs, 4 encoder inputs, and 4 current measurement circuits allowing for control of 4 DC motors.
-The firmware and accompanying command code provided here allows for direct integration into robotics projects to get protoypes running quickly.
+The firmware and accompanying command code provided here allows for direct integration into robotics projects to get prototypes running quickly.

 This repo serves as documentation for the motor controller library as well as documentation for the hardware.